 So, you will need a shallow depth of field for subject isolation.

 Examples of Beautiful Pictures with Shallow Depth of Field

 Let us explore some beautiful pictures which use shallow depth of field effect.

-So, let us summarise the whole thing.
-If you want to get a shallow depth of field then use a larger Aperture, reduce the distance of the subject from the camera, use higher focal length, use smaller Angle of view, increase the distance of the subject from the background.
+Let us summarise the whole thing.
+If you want to get a shallow depth of field, use a large Aperture, reduce the distance of the subject from the camera, use a higher focal length, use a smaller Angle of view, and increase the distance of the subject from the background.
 You can try any of these things.

-I don’t recommend to use shallow depth of field for all scenes.
+I don’t recommend using shallow depth of field for all scenes.
 Some photos look great with a deep depth of field.
+So, use it accordingly.